nkrisc/personal-site/_posts/2016-02-04-site-authoring.md

 And we reach the last step: getting my site up onto the web!
 This was pretty easy.
 I decided to use [Gulp](http://gulpjs.com) to create a task to upload my site to my host.
 I found a great Gulp task [here](http://loige.co/gulp-and-ftp-update-a-website-on-the-fly/) that does it perfectly.
-A final step might be to incorporate Jekyll's build process into that.
+One last step might be to incorporate Jekyll's build process into that.

 ### Conclusion
 Everything I've written about is pretty standard stuff, nothing novel or